aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

 - **August 19:** AIT-3 goes live at noon.
 Validator score tracking begins.
 - **September 9:** AIT-3 concludes.
 :::

+## What's new in AIT-3

+Several new features are up for testing by the AIT-3 participants.
+See below:

+### Aptos Wallet

+- The new Aptos Wallet, available as a Chrome webapp extension.

+### Staking

+- Separate accounts for the fund owner and the node operator.
+- Rotating the keys.
+- Effects of changing the stake to weigh more on the proposer. **Hypothesis**: This better reflects the higher compute cost of the proposer.

+### On-chain governance

+Community to vote on proposals.
+The following proposals are being considered:

+#### Proposal to change the staking parameters

+The following staking parameters are being considered:
+  - Minimum and maximum stake.
+  - Minimum and maximum lockup.
+  - Rewards rate.
+  - Joining and withdrawal limit.
+  - Epoch duration.

+#### Gas schedule

+- Proposal on the gas schedule.

+#### AptosFramework modules

+Proposals on AptosFramework modules, such as:

+- Deploy AptosFramework modules.
+- Upgrade AptosFramework modules.
+- Proposals on breaking changes.

+### Off-chain upgrades

+- Changes to consensus.
+- Upgrade the Move VM version.
+- See the version of the software.

+### Nodes

+- Nodes dynamically joining and leaving when the network is under load.
+Require the node to leave the network for at least X duration of time (in minutes).
+- Send all types of transactions to the Aptos blockchain to test for a consistent load on the network and monitor the cost.

+### Disaster recovery

+- Conduct disaster recovery exercise in simulation
+    - DDOS mitigation.
+    - Data corruption, data loss.
+    - Operators to restore the node from the backup data.
+- Other operational exercises
+    - Operator to rollback from version B to version A.
+    - Operator to update node configuration.
+- Manual writeset transaction.

 To participate in the Aptos Incentivized Testnet-3 (AIT-3) program, follow the below steps.
 Use these steps as a checklist to keep track of your progress.
 A detailed documentation for each step is provided.